bricomp/Nextion2-Library/README.md

 				  SetTime=0
 				}

-To include the Nextion Library simply `#include "Nextion.h"`at the head of your program.
+To include the Nextion Library simply `#include "Nextion2.h"`at the head of your program.

-To create an instance of the code use  `Nextion display(&NextionDisplay);`
+To create an instance of the code use  `Nextion2 display(&NextionDisplay);`

 where NextionDisplay is the serial stream used, i.e. Serial1, Serial2, etc.